anurag-2911/go-operator-sample/README.md

 c. main.go
 d.
 Makefile

-# Deploying this controller and CRD (Custom Resource Definition) to a Kubernetes cluster involves several steps,
+# Deploying this controller and CRD (Custom Resource Definition) to a Kubernetes cluster involves several steps:
 including building the operator's image, pushing it to a container registry, and applying the necessary Kubernetes manifests

 Deploying your controller and CRD (Custom Resource Definition) to a Linode Kubernetes cluster involves several steps, including building your operator's image, pushing it to a container registry, and applying the necessary Kubernetes manifests.
 Here's a step-by-step guide: